Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Numerical Results

 We next study the impact of latent dimension on long-term prediction.
 Fig.~\ref{41.3} reports the relative prediction error obtained by propagating the learned latent dynamics forward in time and decoding back to the physical space.
 For latent dimensions $n=2,3,4$, the prediction errors follow very similar trajectories over the entire forecast horizon, indicating that the long-term accuracy is only weakly affected by the choice of $n$.
 Although the underlying system is intrinsically two-dimensional, slightly higher-dimensional latent spaces do not degrade the prediction performance.
 These observations highlight an important feature of the proposed method: once the latent dimension is sufficient to represent the essential dynamics, the enforced linear structure prevents spurious modes from destabilizing long-term predictions.
 As a result, the method is both dimension-efficient and robust, achieving accurate predictions without requiring careful tuning of the latent dimension.

 Finally, we evaluate data assimilation performance using LAE-EnKF and compare it with EnKF, AE-EnKF, and DAE-EnKF.
-Tab. \ref{41.4} reports the global relative RMSE $\mathrm{E}_{\mathrm{Rel},1:T}$ for latent dimensions $n=2,3,4$.
-Fig.~\ref{41.5} shows the time evolution of the reconstruction error for $n=2$, together with $95\%$ confidence intervals over ten independent runs.
-While all learned-model-based methods outperform the standard EnKF, AE-EnKF and DAE-EnKF exhibit noticeable temporal fluctuations.
-In contrast, LAE-EnKF produces smoother and more stable error trajectories.
+All methods exhibit comparable computational costs within the same order of magnitude, run-time comparisons are therefore not reported.
+Tab. \ref{41.4} reports the global relative RMSE $\mathrm{E}_{\mathrm{Rel},1:K}$ for latent dimensions $n=2,3,4$.
+Fig.~\ref{41.5} shows the evolution of the reconstruction error over discrete time steps for $n=2$, together with $95\%$ confidence intervals over ten independent runs.
+All methods outperform the standard EnKF.
+AE-EnKF attains low error in the initial stage, followed by oscillations and eventual error growth.
+This is due to its reliance on a one-step learned mapping, which lacks temporal consistency under repeated application, leading to error accumulation.
+In contrast, DAE-EnKF shows noticeable fluctuations, while LAE-EnKF produces a smoother and more stable error trajectory.

 Fig.~\ref{41.6} compares reconstructed state trajectories in representative coordinate pairs $(x_i,x_j)$.
 The standard EnKF and DAE-EnKF deviate significantly from the true orbit.
 AE-EnKF better captures the overall geometry but still show intermittent departures.
 The LAE-EnKF reconstruction remains closely aligned with the true trajectory, yielding smoother and more coherent state evolution.
 These results demonstrate that enforcing linear latent dynamics improves both predictive stability and assimilation robustness, directly supporting the design motivation of the proposed LAE-EnKF.